 This is a full legislative session, but things can move very quickly.
 Check this page for frequent updates on proposed legislation, 1000 Friends testimony on legislation, and details about the session.
 You can also sign up for 1000 Friends legislative Action Alerts here.

 Following, in no particular order, are our 2013 legislative priorities.
 As bills emerge that relate to these general topic areas, we will post more information about them below.

 I. Create Jobs and Housing through Smart Use of Urban Land.

 Cities should be able to consider all options within their urban growth boundaries when planning for job creation.
 However, current law prevents this by requiring cities to compensate property owners if their land is rezoned from residential use to industrial use, if that industrial use is less valuable to the individual land owner--even if it is more valuable to the community.
-State law should allow local governments to pursue new zoning optoins where appropriate, with the full participation of their residents.
+State law should allow local governments to pursue new zoning options where appropriate, with the full participation of their residents.
 In the 2013 session, 1000 Friends will work to address this situation.
-Update, April 23: Our bill to do so, HB 2839, has been passed by the Oregon House on a 46-12 vote.

 Promote brownfield redevelopment.

 As employers look for land to create new jobs, the highest priority sites should be those within urban growth boundaries, many of them already served by infrastructure.
 As we showed in our recent infrastructure report, using these lands first maximizes taxpayers’ infrastructure investments, while protecting productive farm and forest lands.
 We support legislation to clean up underutilized "brownfield" sites within urban growth boundaries, to support faster development and job creation in these places.